Putin extends one man-rule in Russia after stage-managed election devoid of credible opposition - KESQ

 By Christian Edwards, CNN

-(CNN) — President Vladimir Putin is set to tighten his grip on the country he has ruled since the turn of the century, with partial results from Russia’s stage-managed election indicating a predictably large victory for the Kremlin leader in a result that was a foregone conclusion.
+(CNN) — President Vladimir Putin has tightened his grip on the country he has ruled since the turn of the century, with near complete results from Russia’s stage-managed election indicating a predictably large victory for the Kremlin leader in a result that was a foregone conclusion.

-With half of the ballots counted, Putin was in the lead with 87.3% of the vote, according to preliminary results reported Sunday by Russia’s Central Election Commission (CEC).
+With 99.8% of ballots counted, Putin amassed 87.3% of the vote, according to preliminary results reported Monday by Russia’s Central Election Commission (CEC).

 The result means Putin will rule until at least 2030, when he will be 77.
 Russia’s longest-serving leader since Soviet dictator Joseph Stalin, he will secure a third full decade of rule.